Seefzi/CableBanisher/README.md

 If you still decide to use the script version:

-1) Unrestrict your ExecutionPolicy
+1) Open an ADMIN PowerShell and unrestrict your ExecutionPolicy

 ```Set-ExecutionPolicy Unrestricted```

 ```Set-ExecutionPolicy Unrestricted -Scope CurrentUser```

-2) Open an ADMIN PowerShell and CD to the path of the script
+2) CD to the path of the script

 ```CD /<wherever you put it>```